mattbrock/genrify/README.md

 ## Desirable improvements

 * Add breakpoints to UI so that CTRL-C is not necessary to quit.
+* Fail with nicer error when no active device found when adding to Queue.
 * Code could be made more modular by splitting parts off into more repeatable functions.
 * Select from albums other than the 50 most recently added.
 * Be able to handle more than 50 playlists, and format playlist list better.
+* Be able to add more than 100 tracks.
 * Improve interface, ideally by migrating to a web-based UI.